Trained service animals

 Restrictions on the entry of animals vary by country.
 Customers should contact the appropriate consulate or embassy at least four weeks before departure to make sure that all necessary procedures are followed.

-Once customers receive approvals from the respective authorities, please provide a minimum 48-hour advance notification to the United Accessibility Desk at 1-800-228-2744 from within the United States or Canada, or from elsewhere call United’s contact center and ask to be connected to the Accessibility Desk.
-Please also fax or email the required documentation to 1-872-825-0208 or firstname.lastname@example.org.
+Once customers receive approvals from the respective authorities, please provide a minimum 48-hour advance notification to the United Accessibility Desk at 1-800-228-2744 from within the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
+Please also fax or email the required documentation (PDF: 45 KB) to 1-872-825-0208 or firstname.lastname@example.org.